rerednawyerg/rerednawyerg.github.io/content/posts/firstpost.md

   - about
 ---

 I am an aspiring malware analyst/researcher.
-My intention for this blog is to create a place to post my attempts at RE and threat actor analysis.
+My intention for this blog is to create a place to post my attempts at reverse engineering and malware analysis.

-It will likely be a disaster, but this seems to be a good way to document my progress.
-If others end up finding some value in it, then all the better.
+If you like the content, or want to correct any mistakes I may have made, feel free to contact me at mithrandir@defcon.social.